 - Achilles' Heel: They always have a weakness, but until that vulnerability is brought against them, they can't be killed.

 - Always Chaotic Evil: They're universally murderous despite their range of forms.
 Seemingly subverted by one of the goatmen Duck rescues.

-- Humans Are Insects: According to the Shapeshifter, they see humans as pests that need to be exterminated.
+- Humans Are Insects: According to the Countenance, they see humans as pests that need to be exterminated.